The House On Octavia Street: Plot

-Teresa Percy flees her abusive husband, a gambling addict, from New York City to San Francisco in the mid-1800s.
+Teresa Percy flees her abusive husband, a gambling addict, from New York City to San Francisco in the mid-19th century.
 Her new friend Lizzie, a prostitute, introduces her to Ms. Mary Ellen "Mammy" Pleasant, a mysterious local socialite infamous for having "rescued" and gainfully employed numerous black people who were former slaves and part of southern America's African-American diaspora.
 Teresa is lured to Mammy's boarding house and given a chance to receive a proper education, which also includes language lessons, etiquette and an introduction to wild herbs and flowers in the area, as Mammy uses them for cooking and is renowned for this talent.
-Despite Teresa's transformation from a humble farm girl into an elegant lady, she is naieve and still harbours prejudices towards non-white classes, including Billy, a black man employed by Mammy.
+Despite Teresa's transformation from a humble farm girl into an elegant lady, she is naive and still harbours prejudices towards non-white classes, including Billy, a black man employed by Mammy.
 Billy takes a liking to Teresa, and Teresa gradually accepts him as a friend.
 Teresa is surprised when Billy makes disparaging remarks about Mammy in secrecy one day, warning Teresa to flee because other girls taken in by Mammy have been murdered in the past.
 Teresa finds this odd, but she takes it to heart and begins keeping a private diary to record the increasingly peculiar events going on in her life.

 After a biracial girl named Melba is murdered during a party hosted by Mammy, which involves occult rituals and religious dancing, Teresa becomes increasingly suspicious of Mammy.
 It is revealed that Mammy took Teresa in to seduce her wealthy, kind-hearted old business partner Thomas Bell (who runs a mercury mining company), while Mammy herself hopes to marry him.
 Through an elaborate scheme, Mammy leads the man to believe that he has fathered a bastard child, which Teresa agrees to raise for him, despite the child not being hers biologically.
 The bizarre establishment of Teresa's new quasi-family unfolds with the revelation that Mammy herself is partly black by race, deeply hurt by the slavery that affected her family in the past, having dabbled in occultism and gradually becoming an experienced priestess in order to gain more power for herself.